 Date honey AKA Silan is a fruit syrup extracted from dates.
 It is similar to regular honey, but darker in color and richer in flavor.
 It can be used in place of honey and maple syrup in many recipes for more depth of flavor.
 Just be sure to buy the kind made from 100% dates, we don't want any added sugar, get Silan here.

 Step aside hot sauce.
 Harissa is a powerhouse of not just heat, but also flavor, (kudos to the 3 C’s- caraway, cumin and coriander, that just make harissa complex and deeply flavored).
 Buy harissa or make it.
 Either way, just use it.
 Too hot?
 Dilute the hot paste with honey and orange juice to tame the heat.
 Shmear meats, veggies, fish and poultry with harissa, then grill!
 Toss with pasta and roasted vegetables.
 Dollop on a burger, or hot dog (take that hot dog and ketchup eaters!) add some zip to vinaigrettes.
-Get my recipe for Classic Harissa or try Apricot Harissa Dip or buy it here.
+Get my recipe for Classic Harissa or try Apricot Harissa Dip or get our Jamie Geller Harissa spice blend on Amazon now, just mix with oil or water to use as a paste.

 It is hard to find a menu that doesn't have Za’atar somewhere on it, in the US and beyond.
 Israelis sprinkle za’atar on everything and you should too.
 Well, almost everything!
 Vegetables, meats, fishes, poultry, homemade bread, yogurt bowls and egg dishes.
-Easily purchased in many spice shops, online and some supermarkets, za’atar has muscled its way onto spice racks everywhere.
+It's not so easy to find a great Za'atar in the US so we made our own and now you can order it on Amazon, get Jamie Geller Za'atar here.

 Preserved lemons are hard to find in stores and even if you do, they are pricey!
 Make your own!
 WHY?
 Because preserved lemons add that je ne sais quoi (something with an indescribable quality).
 I always have a jar, or two, in the fridge.
 They last forever.
 Simply rinse off the brine and pull out the flesh.
 You eat the rind!
 It is sublime and softly lemon flavored.
 Dice it up and add to rice and grain dishes, purees, salad dressings, chicken, fish dishes, desserts and more.